sdunlap-afit/aceics/02_hilics_vnc.md

 https://github.com/sdunlap-afit/hilics/blob/master/labs/L2_Door_Control.md

-Today, you will use the proprietary engineering software to disable the software-controlled safety feature that prevents the door from crashing down onto a passing care.
+Today, you will use the proprietary engineering software to disable the software-controlled safety feature that prevents the door from crashing down onto a passing car.
 Then you will modify the controller's code to make it automatically crash the door into a passing car.

 <div align="center">
 <img src="./img/door2.png" width="500">
 </div><br/>

-## FLuid tank simulation
+## Fluid tank simulation

 This simulation represents a tank with a pump to control the inflow rate into the tank and a valve to control the level of fluid in the tank.
 This simulation uses analog sensors and actuators and is used to teach analog control and PID tuning.